 I am fortunate to represent some of Africa’s biggest songwriters and record producers.
 Northboi has created some of the biggest Afrobeats records in the last two year.
 Our firm also represents super record producers such as Blaqjerzee, Dapiano, Echo The Guru, TeekayWitty, JayPizzle, Tspize, Doron Clinton, Micon Beatz, and a host of new amazingly gifted and inspired composers and songwriters.

-The landscape is riddled with colorful and dynamic expression of creativity.
+The landscape is riddled with colorful and dynamic expressions of creativity.
 The competition is also very stiff.
 As such, to stay relevant, and remain a part of the conversation, creators need to stay creative, get a business structure that helps seamless productivity of great offerings.

-Sadly, there is still a huge gap with acknowledging the value of copyright.
+Sadly, there is still a huge gap in acknowledging the value of copyright.
 Many creators and music executives are yet to exploit copyrights in conformity with global best practices.
 I am happy to be a part of a collective that actively educates creators in the Nigerian music industry.
-We organize seminars and invite experienced music professionals to come teach attendees about the importance of copyrights, contracts, collaboration, wealth creation via music, and industry best practices.
+We organize seminars and invite experienced music professionals to come to teach attendees about the importance of copyrights, contracts, collaboration, wealth creation via music, and industry best practices.

 We discovered that many songwriters and creators did not know how anything about affiliating with collecting societies.
 So we set out to educate members of the songwriting community and help provide useful information for registration with PROs.
 Since we affiliated with Songtrust, our firm has helped register our clients with PROs of their choosing, globally.
 We do not believe that we are restricted to the local PROs in Nigeria.